boazbk/tcs/lec_01_introduction.md

 ## Algorithms beyond arithmetic {#algsbeyondarithmetic }

-The quest for better algorithms is by no means restricted to arithmetical tasks such as adding, multiplying or solving equations.
+The quest for better algorithms is by no means restricted to arithmetic tasks such as adding, multiplying or solving equations.
 Many _graph algorithms_, including algorithms for finding paths, matchings, spanning trees, cuts, and flows, have been discovered in the last several decades, and this is still an intensive area of research.
 (For example,  the last few years saw many advances in algorithms for the _maximum flow_ problem, borne out of unexpected connections with electrical circuits and linear equation solvers.)
 These algorithms are being used not just for the "natural" applications of routing network traffic or GPS-based navigation, but also for applications as varied as drug discovery through searching for structures in gene-interaction graphs to computing risks from correlations in financial investments.